marketplacer/AssetFrameworkDemo/README.md

 The trick is to to provide the bundle of the framework when referencing the asset.

-Here an the example code from the framework that show an image with name "Ocean":
+Here an the example code from the framework that shows an image with name "Ocean":

 ```Swift
 let bundle = NSBundle(forClass: self)